Skip to main content

 Current Status: Review & Improve

-According to Article 9 of the Independent Financial Audit Act of 2016, audits must be conducted in accordance with ISA and other pronouncements as issued by the IAASB.
-ICPAB proactively translates and disseminates the standards and other pronouncements of the IAASB.
-ICPAB has a formal procedure for the translation process and as of 2024, ICPAB reports that the 2022 version of the standards has been translated.
+According to Article 9 of the Independent Financial Audit Act of 2016, audits must be conducted in accordance with International Standards on Auditing (ISA) and other pronouncements issued by the International Auditing and Assurance Standards Board (IAASB).
+ICPAB supports the implementation of ISA through ongoing translation and dissemination of IAASB standards and pronouncements and maintains a formal translation process.
+As of the time of the assessment, ICPAB reports that the most recent version of the standards has been translated and made available to its members.

 Current Status: Sustain

-Article 10 of the Independent Financial Audit Act of 2016 requires application of the IESBA Code of Ethics for registered auditors as issued by IESBA and adopted by the Institute of Certified Public Accountants in Bulgaria (ICPAB) under the oversight of the Commission for Public Oversight of Statutory Auditors (CPOSA).
-Furthermore, ICPAB requires its members, both registered auditors and certified public accountants, to comply with the IESBA Code of Ethics.
-ICPAB’s Ethics Council has established an ongoing process for reviewing and translating new and revised pronouncements of the IESBA.
-As of 2024, the 2023 version of the International Code of Ethics for Professional Accountants has been adopted for all professional accountants in the jurisdiction.
+Article 10 of the Independent Financial Audit Act of 2016 requires application of the International Code of Ethics for Professional Accountants (including International Independence Standards) as issued by the International Ethics Standards Board for Accountants (IESBA) for registered auditors.
+The Code is adopted and implemented by the Institute of Certified Public Accountants in Bulgaria (ICPAB) under the oversight of the Commission for Public Oversight of Statutory Auditors (CPOSA).
+Furthermore, ICPAB requires its members, including both registered auditors and certified public accountants, to comply with the Code.

 Current Status: Sustain